Probing the minimal $U(1)_X$ model at future electron-positron colliders via the fermion pair-production channel: The Model

-Using the partial decay widths of $Z^\prime$ from Eqs.~\ref{2f} and \ref{2v} we show the total decay width of the $Z^\prime$ $(\Gamma)$as a function of $x_H$ in the upper left panel of Fig.~\ref{Zp-decay-1} for $M_{Z^\prime}=5$ TeV (red, solid), $7.5$ TeV (blue, dashed) and $x_\Phi=1$.
-In the upper right panel we show the decay widths of the $Z^\prime$ as a function of $M_{Z^\prime}$ for $x_H=-2$ (red, solid), $-1$ (blue, dashed), $1$ (green, dot-dashed), $2$ (brown dotted).
-In both of these cases we represent the total decay width of $Z^\prime$ normalized by ${g^\prime}^2$.
-The corresponding branching ratios of $Z^\prime$ into the single generation SM charged fermions are shown in the lower panel of Fig.~\ref{Zp-decay-1} as a function of $x_H$ and $M_{Z^\prime}=7.5$ TeV.
-The branching ratio of $Z^\prime$ into a pair of charged lepton (neutrinos) is shown by the solid red (orange dashed) curve where a pair of up (down) type quarks has been represented by blue dotted (green dot-dashed) curve.
+Using the partial decay widths of $Z^\prime$ from Eqs.~\ref{2f} and \ref{2v} we show the variation in total decay width of the $Z^\prime$ $(\Gamma)$, normalized by ${g^\prime}^2$, as a function of $x_H$ in the left panel of Fig.~\ref{Zp-decay-1} for $M_{Z^\prime}=7.5$ TeV and $x_\Phi=1$.
+The branching ratios of $Z^\prime$ into single-generation SM fermions are shown in the right panel of Fig.~\ref{Zp-decay-1} as a function of $x_H$.
+It is clear that the $Z^\prime$ total decay width and branching ratios depend on the $x_H$ charge.
+In particular, the total decay width is minimum at $x_H=-0.8$.
+Also, the leptonic (or hadronic) branching ratios can be suppressed for a suitable choice of $x_H$, thereby relaxing the LHC dilepton (or dijet) bounds on $Z'$, as discussed below.

-To estimate the bounds on the U$(1)_X$ coupling for different $M_{Z^\prime}$ we consider the current studies by the ATLAS \cite{Aad:2019fac} and CMS \cite{CMS:2019tbu} collaborations.
-First we consider the ATLAS measurement at the $139$ fb$^{-1}$ luminosity for the dilepton production to compare with our model.
-We calculate the $Z^\prime$ mediated dilepton production considering electrons and muons together $(\sigma_{\rm{Model}})$ for $x_H=$ $-2$, $-1$, $-0.5$, $0$ , $1$, $0.5$ and $2$ with fixed $x_\Phi=1$.
-The choice of the different values of $x_H$ with $x_\Phi=1$ has important interpretation.
-For $x_H=-2$ there is no interaction between the left handed quark and lepton doublets with the $Z^\prime$.
-For $x_H=-1$ there is no interaction between the right handed lepton with the $Z^\prime$.
-Right handed up and down quarks have no interaction with the $Z^\prime$ for $x_H=-0.5$ and $x_H=1$ respectively.
-However, for the choices $x_H=0$, $0.5$ and $2$ the charged fermions of the SM have interactions with the $Z^\prime$.
-The corresponding scenarios have been given in Tab.~\ref{tab2}.